 Following initial recognition of the development expenditure as an asset, the cost model is applied requiring the asset to be carried at cost less any accumulated amortization and accumulated impairment losses.
 Amortization begins when development is complete, and the asset is available for use.
 It is amortized over the period of expected future benefit.
-During the period of development, the asset is tested for impairment annually.
+During the period of development, the asset is tested for g) Impairment of long-lived assets